AUMSA/2020-MSA-content/AI & Advanced Analytics/MINIST demo using Machine Learning Studio designer tool/README.md

 2. Click on the Split Data function and navigate to the right panel to perform splitting action.
 The splitting mode, Fraction of splitting are specified as shown below.
 ![img20](img/img20.png)
 > [**NOTE**: Here the splitting mode is based on rows due to the nature of dataset.
 The fraction of split is 0.7 which means 70% of data is split into first node (first white dot from left at bottom of split function) and rest of it is split into second node.
 It is an ideal practice to split data into 70% for train set and 30% for test set in general.
 More information about split function can be found in Microsoft help documentation]

-As mentioned above the split data is now 70% into first node which will be used to train the model and 30% into second node which is used for testing.
-As a rule of thumb nodes in ML studio are always numbered from left
+3. As mentioned above the split data is now 70% into first node which will be used to train the model and 30% into second node which is used for testing.
+As a rule of thumb nodes in ML studio are always numbered from left.
 ![img21](img/img21.png)

 #### Cleaning the missing data